SugarcaneDefender/z-waif/README.md

 - Make the RAG/Long Term Memory be multiprocessed for better performance
 - Fix repetition issues at the end of speech to text Whisper by manually removing
 - Look more into optimal LLMs and configs
-- Re-Add support for multimodal A.K.A. support for sending images
 - Fix issues where leaving the bot on for a while can cause a bit more lag between messages
 - Fix issues where leaving the WebUI open a long time can freeze it and spike CPU usage
 - Create more Youtube tutorials and other related content